JepsonNomad/phenomap/README.md

 ## Motivation

 Though landscape phenology is increasingly becoming a focal point of investigations of migration timing, hitherto no R packages existed that were able to reconstruct satellite-derived phenological metrics in space.
-Thus, it was my motivation to develop this package *en passant* with John 2016 in order to enable a broader group of researchers to project landscape timing measures in space.
+Thus, it was my motivation to develop this package *en passant* with John 2016 (M.S. thesis in ecology) in order to enable a broader group of researchers to project landscape timing measures in space.

 ## Prerequisistes